Hetzo-Kofi/Hetzo-and-Kofi/README.md

 # Hetzo-and-Kofi
-website for games and art from hetzo and kofi
+website for games and art from hetzo and kofi!